epsilonrt/spaiot-lib/README.md

 The spaiot library:
 - is designed in C ++ for Esp8266 and ESP32 chips,
 - uses the Arduino framework,
-- is part of the PLATFORMIO register,
+- is part of the PlatformIO register,
 - has been modularly designed to adapt to a large number of hardware and software choices.

-Personally I use the IDE Visual Studio Code with Platformio, but it is quite possible to use spaiot-lib in the IDE Arduino.
+Personally I use Visual Studio Code with Platformio, but it is quite possible to use spaiot-lib in the Arduino IDE.

 spaiot-lib allows the integration of your Intxx PxxxSPA into your home automation (Internet of things).

-For example, associated with Sinricpro, spaiot-Lib will order its spa in the voice using a Google Assistant, Amazon Alexa...
+For example, associated with SinricPro, spaiot-Lib will order its spa in the voice using a Google Assistant, Amazon Alexa...

 <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">
   <img src="https://raw.githubusercontent.com/epsilonrt/spaiot-lib/master/docs/images/by-nc-sa-small.png" alt="by-nc-sa.png" align="right" valign="top">